-She also warned me not to have more than four children - sound advice, which was later fulfilled to the letter.
+She warned me not to have more than four children which was sound advice and later fulfilled to the letter.
 One of the most precious things my mother taught me was always to be forward looking, not to live in the past, and to be able to communicate with young people.
 At seventy-two years of age, Mum could do the twist with the best of us - in fact she was a great dancer, and taught all of her children to dance.
 I just hope I have some of her freshness of approach when I get to that age.